Joc Pederson Player Props: Giants vs. Diamondbacks

 Joc Pederson At The Plate

-- Pederson is batting .235 with eight doubles, two triples, 11 home runs and 37 walks.
+- Pederson is hitting .235 with eight doubles, two triples, 11 home runs and 37 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.